lexibank/tlopo/out/vol1/chapter7.md

 POc or PCP _&ast;jila_ has commonly (e.g. [Blust 1976a](../references.md#source-Blust1976a), [Geraghty 1986](../references.md#source-Geraghty1986), [Ross 1988](../references.md#source-Ross1988)) been glossed 'sheet', referring to the rope fastened to the lower corner of a sail to hold it and control its angle.
 The weight of the evidence, however, suggests that the term referred in POc to the booms or poles used to extend and support a triangular sail, denoting either the upper pole (the yard) or the lower pole (the boom).
 The use of reflexes of _&ast;jila_ to denote a fixed mast is confined to certain parts of Polynesia and this sense probably represents a post-PPn innovation.
 Most Oceanic craft with triangular sails do not use a fixed mast.
 In one kind of rigging (spritsail) the longer of the two poles extending the sail serves as the mast, with a mast-shore or stays to secure it, or with the apex of the two poles resting on the deck.
-I n another kind of rigging (lateen), the mast is a separate moveable pole which pivots on a thwart in the dugout or on a socket on the deck and is supported by ropes (stays or sheets) tied to the hull or outrigger and sometimes by a mast-shore.
-The use of reflexes of &ast;jila for 'mast' and for 'sheet' in various Oceanic languages can thus be derived from the original functions of the booms as supporting and controlling the sail.
+In another kind of rigging (lateen), the mast is a separate moveable pole which pivots on a thwart in the dugout or on a socket on the deck and is supported by ropes (stays or sheets) tied to the hull or outrigger and sometimes by a mast-shore.
+The use of reflexes of _&ast;jila_ for 'mast' and for 'sheet' in various Oceanic languages can thus be derived from the original functions of the booms as supporting and controlling the sail.

 <a id="p-196"></a>